 Rhonda says

-Using ritz crackers is so smart, they would add such a nice butter flavor!
+Using ritz crackers is so smart, they add such a nice butter flavor that is great with fish!

 Ann Cummings says

-Great pictures showing the foods you’re cooking!
-Making me hungry!
+Great pictures showing the foods you're cooking!
+Makes it easy to follow the recipe.

 bill lazdowski says